 This map shows Key Habitat Sites and Important Bird Areas in the Canadian Arctic.

-Ivory Gull takes flight from the floe edge.
+Ivory Gull flies along the floe edge.

 Marine Mammals of the Arctic